Yuuuukiiii1/ml-starter/README.md

     }
 ```

+It possible to resume more trials later.
+Just run same command again.

 ### Make blended predictions

-We have successfully got best parameters.
-Next step is prediction using these parameters.
+Next step is prediction using the best parameters.

 Create blended predictions for subsequent stage.
 At the same time, predict test data, which will be also used in next steps.
 ```
 python stg1_01_cnn4l.py --type=pred --n_bags=2
 ```

-This command trains models by using same parameters and 5 fold CV, but using 2 different patterns of train/test split.
+As ```n_bags=2``` is specified, it repeats 5 fold CV 2 times.
+Each bags use same best parameters, but use different pattern of train / test split.

 After finish training, it generates predictions for each bags.
 Prediction will be saved as ```artifacts/stg1/01_cnn4l_train.npy``` and ```artifacts/stg1/01_cnn4l_test.npy```.
 They have following shapes.

 ```
 >>> np.load("artifacts/stg1/01_cnn4l_train.npy").shape